 Create a questionnaire with fun, interesting facts about different guests and have everyone try to track them down.
 You could even provide each guest in the scavenger hunt pieces of candy or other small prizes that they reward the participants with!

-Have your guests keep an eye out for classic reception staples — like the Cupid’s Shuffle or bouquet toss — with a bingo board.
+Have your guests keep an eye out for classic reception staples — like the wedding cake cutting, Cupid’s Shuffle or bouquet toss — with bingo cards at every seat.

 This is a great way to entertain your guests while also getting plenty of snapshots of the reception!
 Have people take photos of the things they spot on the list.
 You can have them upload them or even provide disposable cameras that you’ll later develop!